jcmackin/BigDataHOL/ReadMe-BigDataHOL.md

 + Forecasted rental rates based upon occupancy rates.
 + Potential monthly and yearly revenue for renting a room.

-The dataset does not contain rental information, so this last figure will be calculated from listing and review data.
-This determined occupancy rate will be used in calculations/queries.

 ### Objectives
 In this hands-on lab, you will:
 + Learn how Azure Data Lake and U-SQL is an alternative to Hadoop/HDFS and Map Reduce.